 Studies show that 85 percent of brain development occurs within the first three years of a child’s life.
 That's why I support investing in proven programs such as prenatal and developmental screenings and post-natal family nurse visits.
 We should invest in universal preschool, so that every child has a head start to succeed in kindergarten.
 Investing in our children should be an end in itself, but it also has a broader community impact: students who participate in early education programs end up relying less on government assistance, have fewer altercations with the criminal justice system, are high academic achievers, and go on to lead successful careers.

-With the common core curriculum standards in place now, the kindergarten classrooms of today are more like the first grade classrooms of the past.
+With the common core curriculum standards in place now, kindergarten classrooms are more like the first-grade classrooms of the past.
 Children are expected to be reading by the end of their kindergarten year.
 This gives preschool educated children a huge advantage in the classroom over their non-preschool educated peers.
 The likelihood of being school ready is 9 percentage points higher for children attending preschool.